ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 {% endraw %}
 ```

-There are 2 reasons why we want to start our HTTP calls in the created method.
+There are two reasons why we want to start our HTTP calls in the `created` method.
 The first reason is that we can limit the amount of time the user has to wait for data to be loaded and shown on the screen.
 The second one is that the mounted hook is not called when we would use serverside rendering.
-To ensure that our code is compatible with all use cases, we place the HTTP calls in the created method of our App.vue which results in this component:
+To ensure that our code is compatible with all use cases, we place the HTTP calls in the created method of our `App.vue` which results in this component:

 ```vue
 {% raw %}